akashbinu699/signapse/README.md

 ### 4. Deploy on AWS SageMaker
 You must:
-- Build & push your Docker image to Amazon ECR
+- Create a CI pipeline that will build & push your Docker image to Amazon ECR
-- Deploy it on AWS SageMaker Inference
-- Expose a working /predict API endpoint
+- Create a Terraform script that will deploy the image to AWS SageMaker Inference and expose a /predict endpoint
-- Return a valid base64-encoded output image
+- Write tests using Terratest or similar to ensure the deployment works as expected

 You may use:
 - AWS CLI